truvami/docs/docs/04 - Devices/06 - smart label v2/03_pl_spec.md

 |--------|--------------------------|------|----|------|-----------|-----|------|-----------|
 | Field: |   -5 to 5                | RSSI | Full MAC| RSSI | Short MAC | ... | RSSI | Short MAC |

-When the Heat/Tail value is negative it tells how many bytes are different from the beggining of the full MAC.</br>
+When the Heat/Tail value is negative it tells how many bytes are different from the beginning of the full MAC.</br>
 When it's positive it tells how many bytes are different from the end of the full MAC

 Ex: Head/Tail is -2:</br>